-Since April 2006, salaries, payroll taxes and employee benefits are reported as Leased employees.
+Since April 2006, salaries, payroll taxes and employee benefits are reported as leased employees.
 Ride On LA's employees became leased employees to improve employee benefits, while reducing costs and administration.
-Total salaries, related expenses and leased employees were \$908,664 for the year ended December 31, 2022.
+Total salaries, related expenses and leased employees were \$1,001,977 for the services of 11 instructors, 8 therapists, 4 facility and 3 management staff for the year ended December 31, 2023.